 In some cases, the developer may attempt to sell the property with entitlements to a buyer who is interested in developing the project.
 A small number of developers may choose to change course after receiving project approvals if it becomes clear that there remains some project uncertainty, such as unresolved issues with the East Palo Alto Sanitary District.
-This constraint is discussed elsewhere in this analysis and is addressed in the Policies & Programs section.
+This constraint is discussed in Section 3.2.4 of the Housing Element and Program 5.2 has been added in the Housing Element, Chapter 6, to resolve this issue.